 Why Design and UX Matter

 First of all, a poorly designed website will hurt your reputation and your ability to position your brand as an authority in your space.
-In fact, 75% of consumers say they judge businesses’ credibility based on their website design.
+In fact, 75 percent of consumers say they judge businesses’ credibility based on their website design.

 Let's say visitors know they want to find your blog.
 If they struggle to find that webpage, they won't stick around.
 There are plenty of other businesses on the web that they can find in an instant.

 They will also leave if your site is not attractive to them.
-In fact, 38% of people will stop engaging with a website if the content and layout is unattractive.
+In fact, 38 percent of people will stop engaging with a website if the content and layout is unattractive.

 2. Understanding Their Audiences